 - pliers

-- 1 inch PVC conduit
+- 1-inch PVC conduit

 - spray paint

-HOW TO MAKE DIY CURTAIN RODS
+HOW TO MAKE CHEAP DIY CURTAIN RODS

-- Assemble the hanging hardware.
+- Assemble the curtain rod brackets.

 Use a pair of pliers to bend the outside edge of the pipe strap back toward itself in a small loop.
 Attach the pipe strap to the corner bracket with a bolt and a nut.
-Spray the new brackets with few coats of white spray paint and let them dry.
+Spray the new brackets with a few coats of white spray paint and let them dry.

 - Spray paint the conduit.